imqueue/imqueue.com/tutorial/other-services.md

   * Car years of manufacturing (`years: number[]`)
   * Car type (`type: 'mini' | 'midsize' | 'large'`)

-Here are an interface of the service which is expected to be implemented:
+Here is the interface of the service which is expected to be implemented:

 ~~~typescript
  /**